Wing F. Ong: Politics

 In 1944, Ong ran for the Arizona House of Representatives and lost by 17 votes.
 He continued his law practice and in 1946, ran for the State House of Representatives as a Democrat and was elected.
 He thus became the first Chinese American in the United States to be elected to a state legislative body.
 His campaign slogan was "Give the person who knows the law a chance to participate in politics".

 He served two terms from 1946 to 1950 in said political position.
 As state representative, he backed welfare, education and job-security measures for those less fortunate.

 As an immigration attorney Ong continued to help other Chinese immigrants from San Francisco who were facing the same difficulties and discrimination that he faced during his own immigration process.
 He practiced law for a short period of time in San Francisco, and in 1956, returned to Phoenix with his family.
 Ong then established a Chinese restaurant which he named "Wing's Restaurant" at 1617 E. Thomas Road.
 He established his law office on the second floor of the restaurant.

 In 1965, Arizona Governor Sam Goddard appointed Ong as goodwill ambassador to China.
 In 1966, he ran for the State Senate of Arizona and was elected, becoming the first Chinese-American who entered the State Senate.
 He served one term from 1966 to 1968 in said position.

 Later years

 Ong purchased a new house at 2702 N. 7th Street.
 He returned to his law practice after he retired from politics.
-On December 19, 1977, he died at age 73 in Phoenix.
+He died on December 19, 1977, aged 73, in Phoenix.
 He is buried in Phoenix's Greenwood/Memory Lawn Mortuary & Cemetery.